-Maynooth University Certificate in Science
+Maynooth University Certificate in Science/Computer Science

-The Maynooth University Certificate in Science is a Level 6 Foundation Programme for mature students who wish to undertake a foundation year in preparation for degree studies in the Science and Engineering areas.
-In this one year full-time programme of study, students undertake modules on Mathematics, Engineering Science, Computer Science, Experimental Physics, Mathematical Physics, Biology and Chemistry.
+The Maynooth University Certificate in Science/Computer Science is a Level 6 Foundation Programme for mature students (aged 21 years or over by 1st January 2023) who wish to undertake a foundation year in preparation for degree studies in the Science and Engineering areas, or in the area of Computer Science.
+Students enrolling on this one-year, full-time Programme can opt for either the Science strand or the Computer Science strand.
 There are a maximum of 25 places on the course each year, and students benefit from the collegial and supportive learning environment provided by this group.

 Minimum Entry Requirements

-Successful completion of the Certificate in Science with a minimum overall grade of 60% will allow enrolment on the first year of one of the degree courses listed below:
+Successful completion of the Certificate in Science/Computer Science with a minimum overall grade of 60% will allow enrolment on the first year of one of the degree courses listed below:

-- BSc Science
+- BSc Science (MH201)

-- BSc Computer Science & Software Engineering
+- BSc Computer Science & Software Engineering (MH602)

-- BSc Computer Science & Software Engineering (Arts Entry)
+- BSc Computer Science & Software Engineering (Arts Entry) (MH601)

 For students who have successfully completed the course and decided that Science is not for them opportunities also exist in Arts (e.g. MH101).
 Completion of the course and achievement of good results are very favourably looked upon by the University as demonstrating both preparation and commitment for level 8 studies.